 If plugging in at a marina a GI is a bare minimum level of protection a boat owner should have.
 Here at Compass Marine Inc. we absolutely prefer an isolation transformer (IT) over a GI but the conversation of a galvanic isolator vs. isolation transformer is a whole other discussion & topic.
 If you plan to plug into shore power, you’ll need a galvanic isolator at a bare minimum.

 To install a GI all one needs to do is to break the green wire, after the shore power inlet, but before the AC panel.
 Simply cut the AC green wire in two, crimp on two terminals and connect them to each stud.
 Not many electrical jobs on boats are this simple.
 As mentioned above the purpose of a GI is to block low voltage galvanic level DC current while still allowing any AC fault current to pass through the green wire to ground and allow it to activate fault protection devices.

 This blockage of low voltage DC galvanic level current is achieved by using two diodes in each direction.
 Each diode drops approximately 0.6V or put another way requires more than 0.6V to open and allow for current to pass.
-Two diodes in series results in approximately a 1.0V – 1.2V threshold for blocking stray DC current.
-The reason for having two diodes, in each direction, is so the green wire is not simply check valved or blocked and acts just like a wire would, allowing current to flow in both directions.
+Two diodes in series results in approximately a 1.0V – 1.2V threshold for blocking galvanic level current.
+The reason for having two diodes, in each direction, is so the green wire is not simply check valved or blocked and acts just like a wire would.
+In other words it allows fault current to flow through the wire for human safety.
 The critical difference between a bare green grounding wire is a GI, is the GI won’t allow the passage voltages/current below 1.2V.
-Simple, and pretty effective at blocking galvanic level current.
+Simple, and is effective at blocking galvanic level current.

 What is Galvanic Current?